-Does how we perceive the world and make decisions according to psychological preferences affect our creative practice?
+How does the way we perceive the world, and make decisions according to psychological preferences, affect our creative practice?

-Having ignited our curiosity as to what our personality types have to reveal about our natural creative assets, next comes a detailed descriptions of all the types so that you thoroughly can bone up on yours.
+Once you're curiosity is piqued as to what your personality type will reveal about your natural creative assets, next comes detailed descriptions of all the types so that you thoroughly can bone up on yours.

 As well as interviews and stories from the author’s lives there is plenty of anecdotal wisdom from acclaimed composers, performers, artists, writers, and scientists - all of which gives a feeling for the creative ‘personality’ tribe to which we belong.